 Dive In: Swim Training Fins

-From competitive swimming to aqua aerobics, swim training fins are a great way to boost your underwater workout.
+From women's competitive swimming to men's training suits, swim and snorkeling fins are a great way to boost your underwater workout.

 Training fins are designed to increase leg strength-particularly in the underdeveloped muscles in the back of the leg.
 Achieve better race position and refine stroke technique, even increase flexibility through the use of fitness fin training.